We're all on a quest for the elixir of life.

 There's a new set of superfoods to try.

 Antioxidants are one of the most popular nutrition buzzwords.

-And for good reasons: They fight signs of aging, inflammation, and they can even help with weight loss.
+They fight signs of aging, inflammation and they can even help with weight loss.

 It's time for the unsung heroes in your diet to get the acclaim they deserve.